Ford Crown Victoria Police Interceptor: 2002

-2003
+2003 (re-engineering)

-At the 2002 New York International Auto Show, a 2003 Ford Police Interceptor concept was previewed featuring an all new exterior, mirror-mounted spotlights, a 300 hp V8 engine, reinforced front and rear bumpers made out of a mixture of stainless steel, polymer, and aluminum, as well as 18-inch alloy wheels.
+At the 2002 New York International Auto Show, a 2003 Ford Police Interceptor concept car was previewed featuring an all new exterior, mirror-mounted spotlights, a 300 hp V8 engine, reinforced front and rear bumpers made out of a mixture of stainless steel, polymer, and aluminum, as well as 18-inch alloy wheels.

+By May 2003, the Crown Victoria Police Interceptor accounted for approximately 85% of the police cars in use in the United States.

 While the exterior design of the 2003 concept vehicle was scrapped, the 2003 model year brought the most extensive changes to the Panther platform since its 1979 introduction.
-Interior door panels and seats were freshened, with side-impact airbags becoming an option.
-However, the largest changes to the CVPI (and all Panther-platform vehicles) lay underneath its sheet-metal.
 The 2003 model year introduced all new underpinnings with a re-designed and fully boxed hydro-formed steel frame, as well as an aluminum #2 cross-member.
-The suspension was significantly revamped, replacing the older outdated suspension setup.
-The recirculating ball power steering system was replaced with an all new rack and pinion unit.
-The brakes were also redesigned.
+According to Ford, the new frame was 20% more resistant to vertical bending and allowed the vehicle to perform better in crashes.
+For more precise handling, the suspension was significantly revamped, with the addition of coil over front shocks, revised steering knuckles, revised upper and lower control arms, and mono tube rear shocks; the new rear shocks were now inverted and mounted to the outside of the frame rails.
+For more precise steering, the recirculating ball power steering system was replaced with an all new rack and pinion unit that was 22.5 pounds lighter than the outgoing setup.
+The brakes were also redesigned, with the addition of a quiet EBD brake booster that optimized front-rear brake bias; it also featured a mechanical panic assist.
 These changes contributed to 2003 and newer CVPIs having significantly better handling characteristics in comparison to their 2002 and older counterparts.
-The new hydro-formed frame allowed the vehicle to perform better in crashes.